 4.9.3.1.
-Expenditures are normally planned by the IHO Secretariat HB together with the three-five-year budget ("five year" to be replaced with "three year" when the Protocol of Amendments to the Convention come into force) and reviewed with each annual budget.
+Expenditures are normally planned by the IHO Secretariat IHB together with the <a href="three-five-year" to be replaced with "three year" when the Protocol of Amendments to the Convention come into force) and reviewed with each annual budget.
 Their execution is monitored according to the IHO Financial Regulations (see articles 9 and 12).